Child soldiers in the American Civil War: Food

 Perhaps the biggest complaint of underage soldiers during the Civil War was the lack of food.
-This is because the process of keeping an army fed relied heavily on the timing of many factors, including gathering, loading, and transporting food.
+Feeding an army relied on many factors, including gathering, loading, and transporting food.
 If any of these processes were delayed, or if any miscommunications would occur, it could be days or weeks before the army was fed.

-Hardtack was a staple food item, to the boys’ chagrin: "After we had been in the field a year or two the call, ‘Fall in for your hard-tack!’ was leisurely responded to by only about a dozen men....
+Hardtack was a staple food item, to the boys' chagrin: "After we had been in the field a year or two the call, 'Fall in for your hard-tack!' was leisurely responded to by only about a dozen men....
 Hard-tack was very hard.
 This attributed to its great age, for there was a common belief among the boys that our hard-tack had been baked long before the beginning of the Christian era.
 This opinion was based upon the fact that the letters 'B.C.' was stamped on many, if not, indeed, all the cracker-boxes."

 Other staples included pork, coffee, and bread.

 Starving boys often devised intricate ways to sneak out of their camps and forage for food.
 They found food by either gathering it from the local land, or stealing it from local farmers.
 In the Union Army, some soldiers initially objected to this practice as violating the Ten Commandments.
-But as the war wore on, it became evident that “such tender regard for Rebel property” strengthened the enemy and weakened the Union cause.
-Consequently, “conscientious scruples stepped to the rear, and the soldier who had them at the end of the war was a curiosity indeed.”
+But as the war wore on, it became evident that "such tender regard for Rebel property" strengthened the enemy and weakened the Union cause.
+Consequently, "conscientious scruples stepped to the rear, and the soldier who had them at the end of the war was a curiosity indeed."
 Commanding officers forbade foraging, but often connived it and shared in the spoils.